 Now, in order to do this, we need to have insights about our audience in order to know who they are.
 You can do this by using your “audience insights” tab in your Facebook business page.

 From these analytics, we are able to gain insights about the age of the audience, where they live, what gender they are, when they interact with your posts the most, etc. Even so, you will still need to test what kind of social content resonates the most with your target audience.

 For example, testing whether an inspirational quote over a link post performs better historically.
 Typically, photos tend to outperform posts without visuals.
 Always be looking to include visuals in your social posts!

 For example, say you decide to post a survey asking what your audience’s favorite movie is.
-After you have analyzed the results, you then create a post incorporating your audience’s favorite movie and relate it to your business to engage your audience with their interests.
+After you have analyzed the results, you then create a post incorporating your audience’s favorite movie and relate it to your business to engage your audience with their interests AND your brand simultaneously.

 Show Your Brand Personality

 It’s called social media for a reason.
 BE SOCIAL.
 Posting about a new employee, local events your business will be attending, office promotions, or just simply day-to-day office activities will greatly improve your social engagement.

 It's simple.
 Take out your smartphone, and start taking pictures from your point of view to show your audience that your brand is HUMAN.
 Don't worry about high-production here, any content is better than no content when you're starting to grow your social presence.